Is the BC NDP overriding local democracy?

 So what changed?
 Woodfibre LNG didn’t get the permit it needed from the District of Squamish.

-LISTEN TO COUNCILLOR JENNA STONER ON CBC's EARLY EDITION
+WATCH COUNCILLOR JENNA STONER ON CBC's EARLY EDITION

 READ SQUAMISH CHIEF ARTICLE #2